 Clyde 1 went onto to quote a second witness stating; “who was 16 at the time is now 19, said an Asian man approached her on the lane, he said hi I’m Addy what’s your name and started asking general questions and chatting.”
 Again, this is not a recognised crime under Scottish Law.
 16 is the legal age of consent in Scotland.
 Clyde 1 left out that the incident is said by the witness to have taken place again around 10am after school had already began an hour previously, in the same lane attached to two main roads that is the main route to the train station which commuters take.
 Both these witnesses admit to being linked and both stated that they are good friends.

-Adnan Ahmed was not guilty and acquitted of this charge due to the complainer being a lying perjurer.
+Note – Adnan Ahmed was found not guilty and acquitted of this charge due to the complainer being a lying perjurer.

 The trial continues before Sheriff Lindsay Woods.

 Check out our next blog post here: http://redpillrights.com/adnan-ahmed-found-innocent-and-acquitted-of-a-total-of-13-charges/